capitalpb/advent_of_code_2023/README.md

 basic puzzle I expect from the first few days of Advent of Code.
 Pretty simple logic in this one, I don't think I would change too much.
 I'm sure I'll find a way to clean up how it's written a bit, but I'm happy with this one today.

+# Day 5

+Well, I can't say much about this one.
+The code is ugly, horribly inefficient, and part two takes a solid half hour to run.
+It got the right answer though, so that's something I suppose.
+I think something like `nom` to parse the input would be much cleaner, and there's got to be a better way of going about part two than just brute forcing through every possible seed, but hey, it works so that's good enough for now.